-The Selected Proposer for each group shall perform the following key tasks:
+The Selected Proposer shall perform the following key tasks:

 - a.
 Be responsible for identifying and obtaining funding for the Project, for all phases of the development and operation, from any of the available funding sources as indicated herein and as otherwise determined by the developer.
 The Selected Proposer will be responsible for taking the lead in identifying the funding sources that can be used to cover any financing gaps.
 The County will play an active role in helping the Selected Proposer with this task. - b.
-Plan, design, expedite and obtain all permitting approvals, demolish, develop, construct, maintain, and operate the proposed Project Site consistent with stated goals and requirements of the solicitation and agreement(s) pursuant to all applicable Federal, State, and Local requirements.
+Plan, design, expedite and obtain all permitting approvals, demolish, develop, construct, maintain, and operate the proposed Project Sites consistent with stated goals and requirements of the solicitation and agreement(s) pursuant to all applicable Federal, State, and Local requirements.
 Additionally, provide all services required to fully implement the RAD conversion and redevelopment of the project in accordance with HUD requirements. - c.
-Transfer or relocate all the affected public housing residents to the new public housing or RAD units at the proposed Project Site, once they are completed (one-for-one replacement) at the expense of the Selected Proposer.
-Residents of the Project Sites shall be transferred/relocated to new public housing or RAD units at the corresponding Project Sites as part of a phased redevelopment approach to allow construction of various portions of the sites, while other portions remain occupied to the greatest extent possible.
+Transfer or relocate all the affected residents to the new at the proposed Project Sites, once they are completed (one-for-one replacement) at the expense of the Selected Proposer.
+Residents of the Project Sites shall be transferred/relocated to housing units at the corresponding Project Sites as part of a phased redevelopment approach to allow construction of various portions of the sites, while other portions remain occupied to the greatest extent possible.
 Should temporary transfer or relocation to temporary housing units, including, but not limited to, hotels, be required, all costs, including, but not limited to, relocation assistance required by the Uniform Relocation and Real Property Acquisition Act of 1970, as amended, and its implementing regulations, shall be borne by the Selected Proposers.
 Any relocation plan must be developed in consultation with residents and be approved by PHCD. - d.
-Ensure no unauthorized occupancy/use of the vacated or newly built structures, consistent with existing Federal and State laws, at the proposed Project Site.
-This includes providing adequate security at the Project Site; demolishing all existing structures at the Project Site in phases, immediately after the Selected Proposer transfers or relocates existing public housing residents to the new public housing or RAD units at the proposed Project Site; clearing and grading the sites subsequent to building demolition, etc. - e.
-Manage and operate the proposed Project Site to promote community safety for all the residents by implementation of CPTED best practices during all phases of the project; cooperating with the Resident Council, Police, PHCD and applicable agencies; and providing adequate staff for maintenance and operation.
+Ensure no unauthorized occupancy/use of the vacated or newly built structures, consistent with existing Federal and State laws, at the proposed Project Sites.
+This includes providing adequate security at the Project Sites; demolishing existing structures at the Project Sites in phases, immediately after the Selected Proposer transfers or relocates existing residents to the new units at the proposed Project Sites; clearing and grading the sites subsequent to building demolition, etc. - e.
+Manage and operate the proposed Project Sites to promote community safety for all the residents by implementation of CPTED best practices during all phases of the project; cooperating with Police, PHCD, and applicable agencies; and providing adequate staff for maintenance and operation.

-Note: For the purpose of this WOPR, Proposers should not assume that PHCD will provide Section 8 vouchers from its current pool to cover rent for relocated residents.
+Note: For this RFP, Proposers should not assume that PHCD will provide Section 8 vouchers from its current pool to cover rent for relocated residents.
 Furthermore, proposers should not assume that the County will approve of a non-RAD Section 18 Demolition and Disposition strategy for some of the units, nor that it will approve of an allocation of non-RAD project-based Section 8 vouchers.